peace-of-code/peace-of-code.github.io/page1.md

 Over the years I have written code in most of the possible and most bizarre styles you can think of.

-I never argues with a team about how the code must look as long as team's code style is self consistent and readable.
+I will not argue with a team about how the code must look.
+As long as team's code style is self consistent and readable I can follow it.

 For myself I've settled on what I've found most convent over the years.

-My personal motto in code styling was: *"To achieve peace of mind and for the love of code you must achieve peace with the code first..."*
+My personal motto is: *"To achieve peace of mind and for the love of code one must make peace with the code first..."*
-(I must confess - I've never understood `warrios` in various `codewarrior` tools)
+(I must confess - I've never understood `warrior` in the `codewarrior` tools)

-I will use C/C99 as a language to explain the choices made but most of it is well applicable to Java, JavaScript, Rust and almost everything else.
+I will use C/C99 as a language to explain the choices made, but most of the style is applicable to Java, JavaScript, Rust and other languages.

 Tabs vs SPACES
 ---